gautammalik-git/Understanding-BindAxTransformer/README.md

 Welcome to the BindAxTransformer repository!
 This project features a self-supervised transformer model designed to understand and predict interactions between ligands and proteins.
 The model is built using PyTorch and Hugging Face's Transformers library.

-In this README, we provide a detailed walkthrough of the code, explaining each section and its purpose.
+In this README, I provide a detailed walkthrough of the code, explaining each section and its purpose.
 This guide is ideal for those interested in learning how transformers work in the context of protein-ligand interactions.

 ## Code Explanation